CLINICAL TRIALS IN CENTRAL & EASTERN EUROPE: Multiple Cultures

 However, since Poland’s entrance into the EU, many well educated physicians who are fluent in English have recently immigrated to other Western European countries which can provide them with better salaries.
 Thus, the availability of investigators who are English proficient has decreased (3).
 Furthermore, all regulatory documentation must be translated into Polish for EC approval.

 Ukraine: Ukraine has a population of about 50 million, extensive healthcare facilities, physicians are that are highly trained, and excellent subject recruitment rates.
 Clinical trials in the Ukraine are conducted in accordance with ICH-GCP requirements, despite the fact that it is not a member of the EU.
 However, language barriers are still being overcome.
 The fact that there are two official languages in the Ukraine, Russian and Ukrainian, further complicates the translation of study documents.
-Furthermore, English proficiency even among clinical investigators is not adequate to eliminate the need for interpreters and translation in clinical trials (4).
+Furthermore, English proficiency even among clinical investigators is not adequate to eliminate the need for translation and interpreting services in clinical trials (4).

 Russia: Russia is another country in this region which has experienced a significant amount of growth in clinical trials.
 Currently, Russia ranks third among the top emerging countries for clinical research according to recent statistics.
 In order to comply with international standards of clinical research, a Russian language version of ICH-GCP guidelines has been established in Russian clinical trials since 1999.
 With a population of 144 million people, (over 14 million in both Moscow and St Petersburg alone), Russia’s role in clinical research is due largely to successful recruitment.
 In fact, patient recruitment in Russia is reportedly ten times faster than in the U.S (5).
 This is reflected in the number of approved clinical trials in Russia which nearly doubled between 2000 and 2006, while the number of participants in global clinical studies tripled between 2002 and 2006 (6).
 Russia’s main growth in clinical research is reportedly due to an increase in international, multi-center sites in the region.
 However, language is still an issue here, as the most commonly spoken language in hospitals where most clinical research is conducted is Russian.
 Furthermore, all regulatory documentation must be translated into Russian, with translations back into English and other languages for EU and FDA regulatory approval.
 In addition to language, cultural differences which affect clinical research should be taken into account.
 For example, the labeling of medical supplies may (4) be considered advertising in certain countries of CEE including Russia.
 The barriers to conducting clinical research in this region must be well understood.
 According to a survey regarding English proficiency among members of the EU, only thirty eight percent of EU citizens reported that they possess adequate communication skills in English (European Commission Survey; Feb, 2006).
 This is despite the fact that English is taught as a second language in many European schools.